- The 8 Largest Cryptocurrency Hacks In History By Value

 Largest Cryptocurrency Hacks In History And How They Happened: Final Thoughts

 The cryptocurrency industry has been shaken, but recovered, from some pretty big crypto hacks.
 It’s one industry that seemingly regularly experiences large financial losses as a result of cyberattacks.
-A majority of those hacks occurred on an exchange, due to a compromised online hot wallet, pointing to a recurring point of failure.
+Specifically, a majority of those hacks occurred on an exchange, due to a compromised online hot wallet, pointing to a recurring point of failure.

 Do your best to keep your assets secure.